SteveFortune/address-book-prototype/README.md

 ### Objectives

 - Simplified 'address book' version
-- Create users
+- Create users _DONE_
-- Edit users
+- Edit users _DONE_
-- List and search users
+- List and search users _IN PROGRESS_
+    - Search functionality
+    - Pagination
-- View individual users
+- View individual users _IN PROGRESS_
+    - Doesn't load data correctly
-- Use meteor backend
+- Use meteor backend _IN PROGRESS_
+    - Authentication ?
+    - Authorization ?
-- Use material components for frontend
+- Use material components for frontend _IN PROGRESS_
-- Write up assessment of Meteor and Material and put forward views on whether we should rewrite Isometrica
+- Write up assessment of Meteor and Material and put forward views on whether we should rewrite Isometrica _NOT DONE_

 ### Other